A management degree that works for you

 - Public Safety Management (100% Online Option)

 - Sales & Marketing Management (100% Online Option)

 - Sports Management (100% Online Option)

-- Travel and Tourism Management (Starts Fall 2019: On Campus Option)
+- Travel and Tourism Management (Specialization-specific courses on-campus only)

 - An Associate of Applied Science ( A.A.S.) degree does not meet the minimum eligibility requirements for entry into a BAS program.
 A.A.S. degree holders interested in transfer to a BAS program should consult with an academic advisor to review coursework and determine the best transfer options.